cristian1604/EmbeddedMips/README.md

 # Embedded System Calculator
-VHDL implementation of an embedded system that is capable to communicate across a RS-232 serial interface with the PC
+VHDL implementation of an embedded system that is capable to communicate across a RS-232 serial interface with the PC and solve easy operations like add, subtraction and multiplication.

-**This project uses the MIPS processor implemented [here][mips]**
+**This project uses the MIPS processor implemented [here][mips]** Download it before run this project!

 This project has been tested on a [Digilent Basys 2][digilent] [FPGA]